Truffles are definitely at the top of my holiday baking list.

 - Once you have rolled your ball immediately roll it in your desired topping.
 I normally have all my toppings in small bowls or on small plates like an assembly line making it easy to roll.

-Keep your truffles in a container in your fridge until you are ready to plate to serve.
+Store the truffles in an airtight container in the fridge until you are ready to serve (up to a week).